Samsung/meminsight/README.md

 it.
 To detect issues like leaks, it is best to repeatedly perform a set of interactions, such that all temporary state should be cleaned up after the interactions.
-When you are done exercising the application, type `end` and press return in the terminal where you ran the command.
+When you are done exercising the application, press `Alt+Shift+T` in the browser window.
 You will see an alert in the browser window when trace generation is complete.
-In the terminal, you will see output like the
+In the terminal, you will see output like the following:
-following:

 ```
 $ ./bin/meminsight run /tmp/htmlTest1